Miguevrgo/Projects/README.md

 * [Projects](#projects)

 ## General info
-Personal Repository to train and learn C++/C by designing and implementing projects, the goal is to create a different project every month with the goal of learning from different programming fields.
-Other languages could be present such as
-Python to improve some of the projects.
+Personal Repository to train and learn Programming by designing and implementing projects, the goal is to create a different project every month with the goal of learning from different programming fields, Mainly in C++/Python/Rust.
+Other languages could be present to improve some of the projects.

 This repository started as a place where I uploaded very small files containing code for an easy task.
 Now as i have mentioned before, I am trying to work on a new project every month so you will find different kinds of projects which will be focused on different topics.
 Some will be more sofisticated while other will just be a first approach to some field where I will maybe focus some projects later on.